International Harvester IDI: 6.9 L

+Initial development for the 6.9 began in 1976, and after receiving approval from upper-level executives in 1977, casting and testing began the following year with the goal of production for spring 1983; however, production started seven months early for an autumn 1982 release.
 Introduced for the 1983 model year, the 6.9 L diesel was the first to be offered in Ford light-duty pickups, available in the F-250 HD and F-350.
 Although GM pickups already had offered a diesel engine in the C10 starting in 1978 (5.7 L Oldsmobile), and across the range in 1982 (6.2 L Detroit), those engines were intended for efficiency over power.
 The 6.9 L loosely replaced the 400 CID gas V8 that was offered between 1977 and 1982 and was billed as a fuel efficient alternative to the 351 CID V8 Windsor gasoline engine.
 Falling between the base 300 CID Inline-6 and top-of-the line 460 CID gas V8, the 6.9 L engine was naturally aspirated and put out 170 hp at 3,300 RPM and 315 lbft at 1,400 RPM.

 7.3 L

-For 1986, a larger 7.3 L version of the IDI was introduced.
+For 1987, a larger 7.3 L version of the IDI was introduced.
 This engine features numerous improvements over the 6.9, with most of the changes located in the heads; the block received an increased bore and select-fit pistons, while the heads received an enlarged prechamber, enlarged valve stem shields, harder valves, and other minor upgrades.
 The front cover was revised to reduce seepage.

 The first 7.3 L engines were available as an option for International S-series trucks & school buses.
 For 1988, it became the sole available IDI engine and was now offered in Ford trucks.

 For 1993, Ford made available a turbocharged variant of the 7.3 L featuring an internally wastegated AR.82 Garrett T3 series turbo.
 The system was tuned to minimize performance loss at high elevation, rather than to improve peak performance.
 A primary limiting factor to the performance potential of the engine is a highly restrictive stock down-pipe.
 It is commonly believed, but not officially verified, that this is deliberate and due to Ford's impending release of the T444E (Powerstroke) engine.
 Factory turbo vehicles received numerous additional improvements.
 Pistons had an enlarged primary compression ring, added intermediate ring, an enlarged ring land and wrist pin, as well as an anodized piston face.
 Other improvements included tweaks to the injection pump, and an upgraded oil-coolant heat exchanger.